aimms/documentation/webui/gantt-chart-widget.rst

 Please note that a selected task may be deselected by clicking again on it.
 Moreover, in such a case please beware of the following:

 .. note::
-    When a selected task is deselected, the values of the element parameters which used to store the values for the selected task will not be emptied, but will keep storing those same values.
+    When a selected task is deselected, the values of the element parameters which used to store the values for the selected task will not be emptied, but will keep storing the those values.
+This behavior is intended so by design.

 Adding, deleting and modifying tasks
 ++++++++++++++++++++++++++++++++++++